agnel/SoundCloud-Wordpress/readme.txt

 I'm open to contributors to who want to add more functionality and improvements.

-Note: Requires PHP 5.3 or greater.
+Important Note: Requires PHP 5.3 or greater.

+// Installation

+Copy the "soundcloud-wordpress" folder into the "wp-content/plugins" folder and activate it in the admin.